K2Joom/docs-matukio/joomla_template_issues.md

 ### Frontend templates

 Matukio is optimized to work with almost all Joomla! templates.
-We particularly made sure it works together with the common template providers (Like Joomlarts T3, Rockettheme, Gavick etc.).
+We particularly made sure it works together with the common template providers (Like Joomlarts T3, Rockettheme etc.).

 Our CSS code is priorized (with a container - compojoom-bootstrap), so normally your template should not interfere with it.